nickgamb/mindgardenai-site/CONTRIBUTING.md

 We actively welcome your pull requests!

-If you need help with Git or our workflow, please ask on [Gitter.im](https://gitter.im/netlify/NetlifyCMS).
-We want your contributions even if you're just learning Git.
-Our maintainers are happy to help!

 Netlify CMS uses the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) + [Feature Branches](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 Additionally, PR's should be [rebased](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) on master when opened, and again before merging.

 1. Fork the repo.